nicholasayam/Digital-CV/README.md

 **Law-Related**
 {: .label .label-purple }

-- **TBC**, MediateGuru's 5th Virtual International Mediation Competition 2025 (27-30 MARCH 2025)
+- **Participant (Student Mediator)**, MediateGuru's 5th Virtual International Mediation Competition 2025
   - Entered an international mediation competition representing NUS as a student mediator.
-Results incoming...

 - **Participant**, TSMP Moot & Mingle 2025
   - Registered as a team of 2 to moot against a case on misrepresentation.
-Despite this competition being my first experience to mooting, I remained elated and encouraged to cultivate the good mooting practices as advisered by the experienced lawyers at TSMP.
+Despite this competition being my first experience to mooting, I remained elated and encouraged to cultivate the good mooting practices as advised by the experienced lawyers at TSMP.

 - **Participant**, SAL-Microsoft Prompt Engineering Competition 2024
   - Engineered a legal prompt to tackle a hypothetical situation where prompts need to align with the standards of legal practices while avoiding biased AI outputs.